 Work, Pay and the Local Economy

-Contracts and wages reflected skill and responsibility.
-Notes from the period point to around 80 kopecks a day for low‑grade work and roughly 5 roubles for skilled roles (100 kopecks equalled 1 rouble).
-Company housing rents typically ranged from 1 to 8 roubles per month.
-Prices in the bazaar varied over time and with population pressure.
+The fluctuating cost of living in Hughesovka can be tracked through the prices of groceries and everyday essentials in the local bazaar.
 Rees Richard, a blast‑furnace worker, wrote that “the food is extraordinary cheap”, listing “lamb for 3d per pound, Mutton and Beef 2d per pound”.
 Two decades later, David James complained to his sister Margaret that turkey cost “very near a shilling a pound”.
-Whatever the exact conversions, the direction was clear: living was becoming dearer as Hughesovka grew.
+Whatever the exact conversions, the direction was clear: living was becoming costly as Hughesovka grew.

 Street scene, showing street lined with wooden market stalls, c1890sDXGC232/30 - Street scene, showing street lined with wooden market stalls